sabinakatwal355-sudo/testing-labs-journal-github_progress/week09/04_phishing-analysis.md

 ### Questions

-1. Who appears to be the sender?
+1. Who appears to be the sender? k
-2. Does the email create urgency or pressure?
+3. Does the email create urgency or pressure?
-3. Are there spelling or grammar mistakes?
+4. Are there spelling or grammar mistakes?
-4. Does the link match the organisation domain?
+5. Does the link match the organisation domain?

 ### Reflection